+Love Cantonese culture and can’t get enough of new things to learn?
+It’s a must to learn more about their cuisine.
 Nothing brings people together like good food.
 Everywhere we go, one of the things we never forget to put on our bucket list is the food.

 The richness of Cantonese cuisine can be traced down from its history.
 Let’s travel back 2,000 years ago and go back all the way from where it started.

 - Han Dynasty – During this time, particular cooking methods were already used by the chefs, and they were already good at cooking different materials.